Left hand drive cars in UK

 LHD in markets outside the United Kingdom.
 LHD has a greater volume market than RHD, however far fewer RHD vehicles were made, making them rarer.
 Privately importing a car into a different market from the United Kingdom is a challenging process.

-There has been an influx of left hand drive classic cars into the UK because the market for such vehicles in their countries is hard to find.
+There has been an influx of left hand drive car buyers and classic cars in the UK because the market for such vehicles in their countries is hard to find.

 How else can I assist you?